 If living outdoors, you need to consider if your rabbit is protected from mosquitos and other insects.
 Mosquitos can carry the rabbit calicivirus and myxomatosis viruses and can potentially infect your pet rabbit.
-Bi-annual vaccinations are available and recommended for the rabbit calicivirus however currently there is no vaccine available in Australia for the rabbit myxomatosis virus.
+Vaccination is available and recommended for the RHDv1 and RHDv2 strains of rabbit calicivirus, however, currently there is no vaccine available in Australia for the rabbit myxomatosis virus.
 For this reason, we recommend all outdoor hutches be fitted with a fly screen to prevent mosquitos from entering your pet rabbit's hutch.